Mutual Recognition Schemes

 - Draft report 26 Jun 2015

-The issues paper is available and is intended to assist you in preparing a submission.
-It covers a range of issues on which the Commission seeks information and feedback.
+The issues paper is available and was intended to assist you in preparing a submission.
+It covers a range of issues on which the Commission sought information and feedback.

 Initial submissions were due 27 February 2015.